-- (5) If a person has entered Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country with a red zone permit and during the red zone permit validity period in subclause (4)(a), the Chief Health Officer determines that: - (a) all relevant red zones at entry to Victoria are, on and from a date within 14 days prior to entry to Victoria, orange zones (or a combination of orange zones and green zones), the lesser, orange zone obligations under clause 6(4)(a) (g) will apply to the person from the time of notification by the Department for the remainder of the red zone permit validity period in subclause (4)(a); or - (b) all relevant red zones at entry to Victoria are, on and from a date within 14 days prior to entry to Victoria, green zones, the lesser, green zone obligations under clause 5(4)(a) (c) will apply to the person from the time of notification by the Department for the remainder of the red zone permit validity period in subclause (4)(a).
+- (5) If a person has entered Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country, with a red zone permit and during the red zone permit validity period in subclause (4)(a), the Chief Health Officer determines that: - (a) all relevant red zones are orange zones (or a combination of orange zones and green zones) and the person was in only those, or other, orange zones or green zones after the relevant zone commencement time, at a time within the 14 days prior to the person's entry to Victoria, then the lesser, orange zone obligations under clause 6(4)(b) (g) will apply to the person from the time of notification by the Department for the remainder of the red zone permit validity period in subclause (4)(a); or - (b) all relevant red zones are green zones and the person was in only those, or other, green zones after the relevant zone commencement time, at a time within the 14 days prior to the person's entry to Victoria, then the lesser, green zone obligations under clause 5(4)(b) (c) will apply to the person from the time of notification by the Department for the remainder of the red zone permit validity period in subclause (4)(a).

-Example: A person arrives in Victoria with a red zone permit which is valid for 14 days from their arrival date.
-Two days after entering Victoria, all locations that the person travelled from to Victoria are determined to be orange zones (or a combination of orange and green zones) on and from a date which is just prior to the person's entry to Victoria.
+Example: a person arrives in Victoria with a red zone permit which is valid for 14 days from their arrival date.
+Two days after entering Victoria, all areas that the person was in are determined to be orange zones (or a combination of orange and green zones) and the person was in all of those orange zones or green zones at a time after the relevant zone commencement time.
 The Department notifies the person that the red zone permit obligations which applied after entering Victoria have changed to align with the lesser, orange zone permit obligations in clause 6(4) for the remaining 12 days of the red zone permit's validity period.
 This includes requirements for the person to continue self-quarantining until they are tested for SARS-CoV-2 and receive a negative SARS-CoV-2 test result.
-If the person has already been tested for SARS-CoV-2 in accordance with clauses 7(3)(e) or 7(3) (f) and has received a negative SARS-CoV-2 test result, the person may cease self-quarantining immediately.
+If the person has already been tested for SARS-CoV-2 in accordance with subclauses (3)(e) or (3)(f) and has received a negative SARS-CoV-2 test result, the person may cease self-quarantining immediately.